 Monthly Men's Fellowship Night

-Every month, on the first Friday evening of the month, there is a men's night held at the Chapel.
-These evenings are intended for fellowship and also for building maintenance.
+Every other month, on the third Friday evening of the month, there is a men's night held at the Nielsens' workshop.
+These evenings are informal and are intended for fellowship.
 All men are welcome!

 Matt VanderLeek - firstname.lastname@example.org

 “Shout for joy to the LORD, all the earth.
 Worship the LORD with gladness; come before him with joyful songs.
 Know that the LORD is God.
 It is he who made us, and we are his; we are his people, the sheep of his pasture.
 Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name.
 For the LORD is good and his love endures forever; his faithfulness continues through all generations."